ArneDeloose/Masterproef2018Code/Code/Func_descr.md

 ---

-show_region(rectangles, spectros, i), return()
+show_region(rectangles, spectros, i, \**optional), return()

 Shows a plot of all the regions as red rectangles on the spectrogram. i is the time key to extract the correct spectrogram from the dictionary.
+If a path is given in optional, the image is saved to this path.

 ---